Stapler: History

 In 1841 Slocum and Jillion invented a "Machine for Sticking Pins into Paper", which is often believed to be the first stapler.
 But their patent (September 30, 1841, Patent #2275) is for a device used for packaging pins.
 In 1866, George McGill received U.S. patent 56,587 for a small, bendable brass paper fastener that was a precursor to the modern staple.
 In 1867, he received U.S. patent 67,665 for a press to insert the fastener into paper.
-He showed his invention at the 1876 Centennial Exhibition in Philadelphia, Pennsylvania, where architect Merik Herron help them make the base shape of the staple. and continued to work on these and other various paper fasteners throughout the 1880s.
+He showed his invention at the 1876 Centennial Exhibition in Philadelphia, Pennsylvania, where architect Merik Herron helped make the base shape of the staple, and continued to work on this and various other paper fasteners throughout the 1880s.
 In 1868 an English patent for a stapler was awarded to C. H. Gould, and in the U.S., Albert Kletzker of St. Louis, Missouri, also patented a device.

 In 1877 Henry R. Heyl filed patent number 195,603 for the first machines to both insert and clinch a staple in one step, and for this reason some consider him the inventor of the modern stapler.
 In 1876 and 1877, Heyl also filed patents for the Novelty Paper Box Manufacturing Co. of Philadelphia, PA, However, the N. P. B. Manufacturing Co.'s inventions were to be used to staple boxes and books.

 The first machine to hold a magazine of many pre-formed staples came out in 1878.

 On February 18, 1879, George McGill received patent 212,316 for the McGill Single-Stroke Staple Press, the first commercially successful stapler.
 This device weighed over two and a half pounds and loaded a single 1/2 in wire staple, which it could drive through several sheets of paper.

 The first published use of the word "stapler" to indicate a machine for fastening papers with a thin metal wire was in an advertisement in the American Munsey's Magazine in 1901.

 In the early 1900s, several devices were developed and patented that punched and folded papers to attach them to each other without a metallic clip.
 The Clipless Stand Machine (made in North Berwick) was sold from 1909 into the 1920s.
 It cut a tongue in the paper that it folded back and tucked in.
 Bump's New Model Paper Fastener used a similar cutting and weaving technology.